Britannia Airways: Britannia Airways

-On 16 August 1964, the airline was rebranded, becoming Britannia Airways; this name was adopted to coincide with re-equipping with ex-British Overseas Airways Corporation (BOAC) Bristol Britannia turboprop airliners to replace the Constellations.
-The type would not be used for long however; during December 1970, the last remaining Britannia 102 was withdrawn from service, consequently, the airline became an all-jet operator at this point.
+On 16 August 1964, the airline changed corporate name, becoming Britannia Airways Ltd..
+This name was adopted to coincide with re-equipping with ex-British Overseas Airways Corporation (BOAC) Bristol Britannia 102 turboprop airliners to replace the Constellations.
+The livery included an emblem of Britannia, the national personification of Britain.
+Bristol Britannia would not be used for long however; during December 1970, the last remaining aircraft was withdrawn from service, consequently, the airline became an all-jet operator at this point.
 During the late 1960s, Britannia became the first charter airline to offer assigned seating, as well as hot in-flight meals.

 During the mid-1960s, Britannia had attracted the interest of the newspaper business magnate Lord Thomson, who sought a good prospect with which to diversify his business stakes; Thomson also approved of the company's activities being beneficial to the general public.
 As a result of this interest, during 1965, Britannia became part of Thomson, itself part of the Canadian-owned International Thomson Organisation.
 This acquisition was beneficial to the company's prospects, including financing the acquisition of a new generation of jet-powered airliners to enable Britannia's rapid transition into the jet age.